emfree/systemtap-python-tools/README.md

-Dynamic profiling for Python, including C extension code.
+Dynamic profiling for Python, including C extensions.

 ## Motivation

 There are a [number](https://github.com/joerick/pyinstrument) [of](https://github.com/bdarnell/plop) [sampling](https://github.com/vmprof/vmprof-python) [profiler](https://github.com/nylas/nylas-perftools) [implementations](https://github.com/what-studio/profiling) available for Python, and it's very easy to roll your own if you don't like any of them.
-The most common approach is to sample the Python call stack from within the interpreter.
+The most common strategy is to sample the Python call stack from within the interpreter.
 This approach has two limitations:

 * Calls into C extension code are largely invisible
 * Live profiling of long-running server applications requires some modicum of support in application code.

 On the other hand, tools like Linux `perf` can be used to great effect for ad-hoc profiling of native binaries.
-But using `perf` to profile a Python application will only give you C call stacks in the interpreter, and little insight into what your _Python_ code is doing.
+But using `perf` to profile a Python application will only give you C call stacks in the interpreter, and little insight into what your _Python_ code is doing.[1]
 This toolkit bridges that gap by providing support for ad-hoc, low overhead profiling of unmodified Python applications, combining native and Python call stacks.